B-17E Swamp Ghost Preservation

 For more than seven decades, that lucky Boeing B-17E Flying Fortress, serial 41-2446, lay intact and virtually undisturbed, all but forgotten.
 In 1972 it was spotted by a Royal Australian Air Force helicopter and local press dubbed it the “Swamp Ghost.”
 It is not the historical name of the bomber, but it is the name history has given it.

-To properly exhibit this national treasure, an interpretative display of Swamp Ghost is been planned.
-With construction costs exceeding $5,000,000 the Museum needs your assistance.
+To properly exhibit this national treasure, an interpretative display of Swamp Ghost is being developed.
+With preservation and exhibit construction costs exceeding $5,000,000 the Museum needs your assistance.

 Let’s bring her home for her last mission.